DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

      7 0.01     radial 0.9928977
 ```

 As we can see our initall guess of the hyperparamters wasn't far of the best possible combination.
+We will stick to the paramters we set initially as it suggested by some papers that they have better performance on wider variety of time series.

 Outliers detected by One-class SVM: